muratdem/MDBTLA/MultiShardTxn/README.md

 ### Modeling the Storage/Replication Layer

-The current model aimns to model the storage/replication layer (e.g. including abstract WiredTiger semantics) at each shard in a modular way.
+The current model aims to model the storage/replication layer (e.g. including abstract WiredTiger semantics) at each shard in a modular way.
 This is done by having `MDB` encapsulate most of the storage/replication specific logic, and [instantiating one of these modules per shard](https://github.com/muratdem/MDBTLA/blob/2fd5ddc7f4767aace7cfc4bd7ff19b44027de530/MultiShardTxn/MultiShardTxn.tla#L99-L109).

 The composition as currently defined breaks these boundaries a bit, but essentially the interface to the MDB instance at each shard is captured in [these wrapper definitions](https://github.com/muratdem/MDBTLA/blob/2fd5ddc7f4767aace7cfc4bd7ff19b44027de530/MultiShardTxn/MultiShardTxn.tla#L178-L238).
 Ideally we would like to define MDB as a completely independent state machine that is composed synchronously with `MultiShardTxn` via joint actions, but in practice there are [some difficulties](https://groups.google.com/g/tlaplus/c/77DR8ngQllo) with defining this cleanly.